MaximilianBuegler/laser-simulator/README.md

 var sinks=[{x:0.4,y:1,a:0}];
 ```

 Once you open index.html in your browser, all objects can be dragged and dropped, all objects can be rotated by using the mouse wheel.
 Lasers update in real time.
 Once a laser hits a sink its ray turns green.
+Drag and rotate objects close to their center points.

 # Browser support
 Only tested with Chrome and Firefox.